 The scientific method is an investigative method based on experimentation, observation, and deductive reasoning.
 The purpose of this investigation is to explain a phenomena occurring in the natural and physical world.

-The hypothesis is an educated guess.
+The hypothesis is an educated prediction.
 The word “educated” is a key word in this sentence.
-When a scientist makes a hypothesis they are not just guessing in the way you might guess the outcome of a coin toss.
-They are basing their guess on what they know about the area of science the experiment focuses on.
+When a scientist makes a hypothesis their prediction is not guessing in the way you might guess the outcome of a coin toss.
+They are basing their prediction on what they know about the area of science the experiment focuses on.
 This is one reason it is critical to understand the foundational fundamentals of a scientific discipline.
 It is also why it is necessary that science courses begin at the beginning and very clearly build from there with a thoughtful increase in the level of skill required to conduct the experiments.